ArtisanMobile/devdocs/_posts/2014-05-08-incode-experiments.md

   }
 });
 {% endhighlight %}

+The **getInCodeExperimentDetails** method will give you **all** (regardless if they're running or not) in-code experiments in your app.
+These in-code specific details will allow you to find your in-code experiment by the name you registered in your code.
+See the example below.

+{% highlight java %}
+  @Override
+  public void onResume() {
+    super.onResume();
+    // Your other onResume code here where you're most likely making changes to your
+    // UI according the current variation for the below experiment.

+    Map<String, InCodeExperimentDetails> allInCodeDetails = ArtisanExperimentManager.getInCodeExperimentDetails();
+    InCodeExperimentDetails yourExperimentDetails = allInCodeDetails.get("Your In-Code Experiment Name");
+    if (yourExperimentDetails != null && yourExperimentDetails.isRunning()) {
+      // This experiment has been started from Artisan Tools and all details are available to you.
+      // You can use these details to feed into your third party analytics tool String experimentID = yourExperimentDetails.getExperimentId();
+      String experimentName = yourExperimentDetails.getExperimentName();
+      String currentVariationId = yourExperimentDetails.getCurrentVariationId();
+      String currentVariationName = yourExperimentDetails.getCurrentVariationName();

+      Log.d(TAG, "In-Code Experiment: " + experimentName + " (" + experimentID + ") variation: " + currentVariationName + " (" + currentVariationId + ")");
+    }
+  }
+{% endhighlight %}

 There is also **getCurrentVariationIds** from **ArtisanExperimentManager**, which will return just the variation ids for all experiments.